DIY Super Easy Ottoman Slipcover: From a THROW RUG!

 Now it’s magic time!

-Decide which way you want you wings to fold in (mine are laying in against the long side of the bench) and slide your slipcover in place.
+Decide which way you want you wings to fold in (mine are laying in against the long sides of the ottoman) and slide your slipcover over the top of the ottoman and in place.
 NOTE: if any of your wing points hang down too low, you can do a quick tack underneath to keep them out of view.

 LOVE it!
 Except those brown legs — ugh!